WapStart/reporting-api/README.md

 4 – monthly

-5 – without group (sum of the results for the whole period)
+5 – without group (results for all time)

 **reportName:**